Header Banner

-How To: Cook a savory squash soup with Alton Brown
+How to Cook a savory squash soup with Alton Brown

 Make a batch of this wonderfully hearty winter squash soup for warmth.
 Follow along in this video cooking lesson as Alton Brown shows you how to cook up a savory squash soup.
 This how-to video is part of Good Eats show hosted by Alton Brown.
 Pop culture, comedy, and plain good eating: Host Alton Brown explores the origins of ingredients, decodes culinary customs and presents food and equipment trends.
 Punctuated by unusual interludes, simple preparations and unconventional discussions, he'll bring you food in its finest and funniest form.
 Cook up this tasty recipe for squash soup on a cold day to warm you up.